AI Screenr

 Does the AI Screenr report sync back to my ATS?

-AI Screenr is ATS-agnostic.
-You can copy the shortlist URL into your ATS, export the PDF, paste the summary block, or use a webhook to push scores into any system that accepts inbound JSON.
+AI Screenr works with any ATS.
+You can copy the shortlist URL into your ATS, export the PDF, paste the summary block, or use a webhook to push scores into any system that accepts incoming JSON.
 Dedicated integrations with Greenhouse, Lever, Workable, Ashby, Personio and others are available for teams that want automatic sync.

-Each answer is evaluated against 8 default rubric dimensions — Communication Clarity, Relevance, Technical Knowledge, Problem-Solving, Role Fit, Confidence, Behavioral Fit, Completeness — on a 0–100 weighted scale.
-Every dimension score carries an evidence-quality label (Strong / Moderate / Weak / None), a confidence value, and direct transcript quotes.
+Each answer is evaluated against 8 default dimensions — Communication Clarity, Relevance, Technical Knowledge, Problem-Solving, Role Fit, Confidence, Behavioral Fit, and Completeness — on a 0–100 weighted scale.
+Every dimension score carries a quality rating (Strong / Moderate / Weak / None), a confidence value, and direct transcript quotes.
 A 9th language-proficiency dimension is added automatically for non-English interviews.

 See how it works — try 3 interviews free